sclarkstone/milestoneProject2/README.md

     * navbar
     * grid layout with rows and columns
     * form controls
+    * responsivness and styling

 * [Code institute](https://learn.codeinstitute.net/) course material.
-Specially the 'Love Running' tutorial gave me the inspiration and guidance for the layout of this site.
+Specially the 'Putting it all together - Google Maps' tutorial which gave me the inspiration and guidance for the layout Google maps API.

 ### Content